-3. Pay for Medical Expenses with a Flexible Spending Account (FSA)
+3. Pay for Medical Expenses With a Flexible Spending Account (FSA)

 A flexible spending account (FSA) lets you set aside part of your salary on a pre-tax basis for medical expenses and child and dependent care.
-Many employers offer FSAs, which can be a valuable tool for lowering your tax bill by holding money you use to pay for medical and child care expenses from your taxable income.
+Many employers offer FSAs, which can be a valuable tool for lowering your tax bill by holding money you use to pay for medical and childcare expenses from your taxable income.

 4. Deduct Medical and Dental Costs